drug-design/course/docs/chapters/adme-case-studies.md

 ### Balancing Benefit / Risk

-No matter how extensively tested a drug is prior to marketing a full understanding of its benefit / risk can only be approached after perhaps 100,000 patients have received the drug for an extensive period.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/balancing-benefit-risk-94dda4a9'><i class='fa fa-play' aria-hidden='true'></i></button>No matter how extensively tested a drug is prior to marketing a full understanding of its benefit / risk can only be approached after perhaps 100,000 patients have received the drug for an extensive period.
 Even then it is often extremely difficult to balance benefit / risk since in some cases many patients may benefit, but a small subset of patients (perhaps as low as 1 in 30,000) may be harmed.
 *[nce]: New Chemical Entity: a compound not previously described.